Jony-Shark/ycit-pdf/README.md

 Test task solution.
 Moved json data to `data` subfolder.

 ## Require
-- PHP 8.2 is required as one package requirement
+- PHP 8.2 is required as a package dependency

 ## Required packages
 -  ```chillerlan/php-qrcode``` to read QR codes